neptune-ai/neptune-fetcher/docs/legacy/api_reference.md

 > [!NOTE]
 > The state can be **active** or **inactive**.
 It refers to whether new data was recently logged to the run.
-> To learn more about this field, see [System namespace: State][sys-state] in the Neptune legacy docs.

 __Example:__